GokulALT/ollamaChatWrapper/mcp-server-example/README.md

 ## Configuration

-Unlike the pre-built MCP server executables that use an `mcp_config.json` file, this TypeScript-based server is configured directly within the code.
+Unlike the pre-built MCP server executables that use an `mcp_config.json` file to manage external processes, this TypeScript-based server is **configured directly within the code**.
 All settings, including the port, model providers, and tools, are managed in `src/server.ts`.

-This approach offers greater flexibility and type safety.
+This "in-process" approach offers greater flexibility and type safety when building a self-contained server in Node.js.
 To make changes:
 -   **Port**: Modify the `PORT` constant at the bottom of `src/server.ts`.
 -   **Providers**: Add or remove providers in the `addProviders()` method.
 -   **Tools**: Add or remove tools in the `addTools()` method (as shown in the guide below).

+If you need to orchestrate tools written in other languages (like Python) or other standalone executables, you should use the pre-built `mcp-server` and an `mcp_config.json` file, as described in the main project README.

 ## How to Add a New Tool

 The real power of MCP comes from adding your own tools.
-This server includes a `filesystem` tool as a powerful, real-world example.
-Here’s a breakdown of how it was built, which you can use as a guide for your own tools.
+This server includes a `filesystem` tool as a powerful, real-world example of building a tool directly in TypeScript.
+You can use it as a guide for your own tools.

 ### Step 1: Create the Tool File